SumianVoice/TransVoice-Wiki/wiki/pages/getting-started/index.md

 ## Voice Feminisation
-To achieve a lighter, brighter and sweeter voice in general.
+To achieve a lighter, brighter and more feminine voice in general.
 <details open markdown="block">
 <summary>
 <u>Expand / Collapse</u>
 </summary>

-Before we get into a typical plan for voice feminisation, let's get some things straight
+# Introduction
+Hi there!
+If you're new to voice feminisation voice training, the recommendation is to learn using [PIPM](/wiki/pages/PIPM), which is an intuitive method to get you the foundation and probably 70% of the skills and changes you will need to learn.
+Go take a look, try out the exercises and come back, or read on for some info about the do's and dont's  of voice training.

 {: .spaced_list }
 - [Pitch is not that important!](pitch) Well, it's actually _really important_ but not in the way you might think.
 It's very useful for training, intonation and a few other things, but it's not a gender factor _in and of itself_.